Evaluating Counterfactual Strategic Reasoning in Large Language Models: Proof of expected outcomes

 \paragraph{Joint counterfactual.} Finally, the joint counterfactual alters both labels and payoffs, giving the standard Stag Hunt formulation:

-\paragraph{Expected payoff under stationary mixed strategies.} To account for randomized play, we consider stationary mixed strategies.
-Let $p=\Pr(C)$ denote the probability that player $i$ selects the first action of the game, and let $q=\Pr(C)$ denote the corresponding probability for the opponent.
-In the label-based settings, this same notation applies with $C$ interpreted as $S$ and $D$ as $H$.
+\paragraph{Expected payoff under stationary mixed strategies.} Let \(p\) denote the probability that player \(i\) selects the first action of the game, and let \(q\) denote the corresponding probability for the opponent.
+In the default and payoff-based settings, the first action is \(C\); in the label-based and joint settings, the first action is \(S\).
+The joint-action probabilities are: